 - Filling pockets around teeth with antibiotic products that provide a high level of antibiotic at the source of the problem while permitting lower systemic doses of antibiotic

 - Anti-inflammatories, pain medications and antibiotic to go home

-After the procedure your pet’s recovery is monitored by the staff.
+After the procedure, your pet’s recovery is monitored by the staff.
 Dogs are walked outside in the middle of the day.
 Later in the day, a licensed veterinary technician, or for more complicated cases, a veterinarian, will meet with you in a scheduled discharge appointment to go over any findings from the procedure.
-At this time, recommened follow-up care will also be discussed.
+At this time, recommended follow-up care will also be discussed.

 Technician Eva monitors Zorro’s recovery closely until she is sure he is awake from his anesthesia and his vital signs are normal.
 He will continue to be sleepy from the anesthesia and pain medications.

 As you can see, a dental cleaning isn’t just “Brushing your dog’s teeth.”
 From arrival to departure your pet is monitored by a well trained, professional staff and precision instrumentation.
 We want to make your pet’s anesthesia procedure is as smooth and stable as possible.

 Since this is an anesthetic procedure, pets should not eat after 10:00 p.m. the night before or have any breakfast the morning of the procedure.
 Water may be left out overnight but should be picked up as soon as you wake up.
 We want an empty tummy prior to any anesthetic procedure.
 Hospital admission time is between 7:15 and 7:45 a.m. the morning of the procedure.
 Reading and filling out our Procedure Consent Form and Financial Agreement may speed up the check-in process.
 But, please allow 10-15 minutes to check-in so that our staff can make sure the proper paperwork is in order and can answer any questions you may have.